-Nebraska's HOPWA Program has benefitted from the technical assistance provided by Heather Rhoda, Senior Analyst, Housing and Community Development with the Cloudburst Group and will pursue continuing such if available.
-In the last year the Nebraska HOPWA Program did receive technical assistance from Mariah Ybarra and Dana Ullrich, both of Collaborative Solutions, Inc., to review the recently revised and condensed Nebraska HOPWA Manual.
+Nebraska's HOPWA Program has benefitted from the technical assistance provided by Steven Ellis, Senior Analyst, Housing and Community Development with the Cloudburst Group and will pursue continuing such if available.

 c.
 Barriers and Trends Overview

 Provide a narrative addressing items 1 through 3.
 Explain how barriers and trends affected your program's ability to achieve the objectives and outcomes discussed in the previous section.